-An egg a day to keep allergies awayNovember 9th, 2012 in Immunology /
+An egg a day to keep allergies awayNovember 9, 2012 in Medicine & Health / Immunology

 Avoiding sweet treats like pumpkin bread and cookies this holiday season might not be necessary for children with egg allergies.
 New studies presented at the American College of Allergy, Asthma and Immunology (ACAAI) Annual Scientific Meeting found 56 percent of allergic children can tolerate baked hen's egg, while 55 percent outgrow their egg allergy entirely.